varnish/varnish-wiki/source/start/index.rst

 4. `The Varnish Reference Manual`_ - The reference manual contains hard facts and is useful for looking up specific questions.
 5. :doc:`Relevant Resources <general_resources>` - The resources document contains links to useful information collected from sources outside our website.

-**Last but not least this little Wiki will give you a hands-on guide to making your website fly!**
+**Last but not least this little wiki will give you a hands-on guide to making your website fly!**

 .. _`The Varnish Book`: http://book.varnish-software.com/4.0/
 .. _`The Varnish Tutorial`: https://www.varnish-cache.org/docs/4.1/tutorial/index.html#tutorial-index